 Each season we feature a new programme of selected films designed to offer members the chance to regularly see a range of high quality, original works which normally never feature in other cinemas.

-Films are shown fortnightly in the auditorium at the Silk Heritage Centre – twice a night, normally at 5.30pm and 8pm, to accommodate all our members.
+Films are shown fortnightly in the auditorium at the Old Sunday School – twice a night, normally at 5.30pm and 8pm, to accommodate all our members.
 Each film is introduced by a short talk from a member.
 The season also usually includes a ‘short film’ evening and an evening talk about some aspect of film, and the AGM is held each March.

 Everything to do with the running of the Society is carried out by volunteers, from main committee to film selection committee to stewarding, projection, finance and publicity.
 The people to contact for most questions are currently: